danieltannn/ITP_24/LibComposite/README.md

 **Advance Configuration**
 1. Giving the Pi Access to your network and the Internet (requires the USB host to be connected to the network and internet)
    This is done through Network sharing.
+   - This would then allow the Pi to communicate with the Internet :D

 2. Sharing the Pi's Wifi with the USB Host (only works for Raspberry Pi that have built in WiFi board)